kosala1986/gods-unchained/README.md

 # GodsUnchained – Card Selector

-This project is a single page angular application which shows a list of Gods Unchained cards and allows the user to select a card to be highlighted in the top section.
+This project is a single page Angular application which shows a list of Gods Unchained cards and allows the user to select a card to be highlighted in the top section.

 ## Getting started